-If there are insufficient applicants for these places by the published date that the Local Authority sends offer letters to parents on behalf of all admissions authorities, surplus places will be offered to those on the Area list.
-Any declined places offered to these applicants will be reallocated to the Area list.
+If there are insufficient applicants for these places by the published date that the Local Authority sends offer letters to parents on behalf of all admissions authorities, surplus places will be offered to those on the Area list as appropriate.

-A waiting list will be maintained in the order of the oversubscription criteria, and re-ranked each time an applicant is added, until 31st December 2023.
+A waiting list will be maintained in the order of the oversubscription criteria, and re-ranked each time an applicant is added, until 31st December 2025.